1. What technology should I bring to campus? What should I buy?

-- During FOCUS you will receive your ValpoNet account information.
-At first, your password will be your ID number (found on the front of your OneCard ID) but you can change your password anytime through the Account Management System at apps.valpo.edu/ams.
-For your convenience, you will be able to setup recovery options in case you forget your password.
+- Once you register for FOCUS you’ll receive your ValpoNet account information.
+At first, your password will be your student ID number but you can change your password anytime through the Account Management System at apps.valpo.edu/ams.
+Make sure to setup recovery options in case you forget your password.
 For additional assistance, please contact the IT Help Desk.

 - We partner with Google to provide Google Apps for Education services to Valpo students, including mail, contacts, calendar, docs, and instant messaging.
 For more information, see this IT webpage.

 - Since email is an official form of communication, announcements from professors and staff regarding course activities or other official university business may come through email.
 It is a good idea to check messages regularly.

 6. What if I have trouble with…?

 - The IT Help Desk is your first point of contact for any technology related issues or questions you may have.
 The Help Desk can assist with most challenges you may encounter on your personal computer, either Mac or PC.
 They can solve many different connectivity and software related problems, and can help you get connected with the right people if you are experiencing trouble with campus technology.
 The Help Desk is open 7 days a week during the academic year, and is located on the first floor of the Christopher Center across from Grinders Café.
 You can call them at 219.464.5678, email them at email@example.com, or enter your own service ticket at https://helpdesk.valpo.edu.